jeffbass/com-yin-yang-ranch/docs/native-plants/index.md

 ## Videos and Photos
 We have some photos and videos that tell a bit of the story of Yin Yang Ranch:

-- [Photos taken at Yin Yang Ranch](https://500px.com/p/jh5fhk5zvk/galleries/yin-yang-ranch-plants-and-critters) (link goes to Yin Yang Ranch gallery on 500px.com)
+- [Photos of Yin Yang Ranch](https://www.flickr.com/people/195006677@N08/) (link goes to Yin Yang Ranch photos on Flickr)
 - [Yin Yang Ranch YouTube Channel](https://youtube.com/@yinyangranch-h1p?si=PQykr61daCJ45kae) (link goes to YouTube)